Optical Spectrum Analyzer Tutorials

 Mathematically, the resultant spectrum of a pulsed source can be described by a convolution between the spectrum of the light source and the spectrum corresponding to the pulses.
 As a result, the impact of these artifacts will vary with the pulse repetition rate and the modulation depth of the light source as well as the OPD sample rate (cm/s) of the OSA.
 The modulation depth of the light source determines the amplitude of the spectral ghosts; a weak modulation yields weak spectral ghosts while a modulation of 100% (on-off pulsation) yields the strongest spectral ghosts.

 Figure 2 shows how the behavior of the spectral ghosts as a function of the pulse repetition rate for a narrowband source.
-In the figure, the spectra were measured for 55 pulse repetition rates between 100 Hz and 100 kHz for a 1550 nm DFB laser diode.
+In the figure, the spectra were measured for 55 pulse repetition rates between 100 Hz and 100 kHz for a 1550 nm DFB laser diode connected to an OSA20xC device.
 We have offset the y-axis such that the true peak (the light gray horizontal line) has been centered at a relative frequency of 0 THz.
 The figure can be divided into three regions: fp ≤ 3 kHz, 3 kHz < fp ≤ 30 kHz and fp >30 kHz.
 For fp ≤ 3 kHz, the spectral ghosts are clearly observed symmetrically about the true peak within the resultant spectrum, and move farther and farther away from the true peak as the repetition rate increases.
 The second region starts above 3 kHz, when the first spectral ghosts have moved beyond the spectral range of the OSA.
 However, aliasing / folding create higher order spectral ghosts that appear within the spectral range of the OSA.
 In the third region, fp > 30 kHz, the resulting spectrum agrees very well with the CW spectrum because the repetition rate of the source has extended beyond the bandwidth limit of the detectors.
 As a result, the pulsed source appears like a CW source to the OSA electronics.

 "Pulsed Mode" Operation